 Safety reviews of triclosan in toothpaste by regulators around the world

 Independent scientific committees of the European Commission have also evaluated the safety of triclosan several times (the Scientific Committee on Cosmetic Products and Non-food Products in 2002, the Scientific Committee on Consumer Products in 2002 and 2006, and the Scientific Committee on Consumer Safety in 2011.)
-Each concluded that triclosan use at 0.3% in toothpaste, the level found in Colgate* Total*, is considered safe.
+Each concluded that triclosan use at 0.3% in toothpaste, the level found in the original formula of our toothpaste, is considered safe.
 Accordingly, an April 2014 amendment to the EU Cosmetic Regulation confirmed triclosan's continued use in cosmetic